Hacker Group Leaks 'NSA's Top Secret Arsenal of Digital Weapons'

 Re: (Score:2)

+It makes sense that you would keep a library of tools for hacking older systems and software.
+There's so much more there to hack.

-Send in Commander Shepard (Score:2)
+Send in Commander Shepard (Score:1)